crystal-lang/rfcs/text/0011-extending-api-docs.md

 Rubys FFI generates normal classes so there's no distinction for them when generating API documentation.
 Example: https://rubydoc.info/gems/raylib-bindings/Raylib/Vector2

-## Rust
+### Rust

 Rust documents all public types by default.
-There is a flag for adding private types to the API docs, see the discussion [here](https://github.com/rust-lang/cargo/issues/1520).
+There is a flag for adding private types to the API docs, see the discussion in https://github.com/rust-lang/cargo/issues/1520.

-## Elixir
+### Elixir

 Elixir documents FFI bindings, see https://hexdocs.pm/rayex/Rayex.Core.html#begin_drawing/0.

 It does not have a method for documenting private methods, see https://hexdocs.pm/elixir/1.12/writing-documentation.html#documentation-code-comments.
 > Because private functions cannot be accessed externally, Elixir will warn if a private function has a @doc attribute and will discard its content.

-# Future possibilities
+## Future possibilities

 - A `semantic` crystal tool that outputs all Crystal objects regardless of directives
 - More documentation directives such as `:section: Section Name` or `:include: path/to/file.md`